Last date modified: 2026-Jun-29

 In the actionable panel on the right, you can do the following with a currently running job:

-• Cancel job—when a job is canceled, it will continue executing tasks until it reaches a safe spot to cancel.
-If a job is in 'Canceling' status, you can already create a new job from the same workspace.
+• Cancel job—when you cancel a job, it continues executing tasks until it reaches a safe spot to cancel.
+Even if a job has 'Canceling' status, you can create a new job for the same source.

-• Download logs—click the Download Logs button to download a report on the job in .txt format.
+• Download logs—click Download Logs to download a report on the job in .txt format.

 When a Restore job finishes, ARM displays a summary page.
 For details, see Summary page.